yriveiro/queue-manager/README.md

 queue-manager
 =============

-Custom BaseManager to share a Queue in a Near-RT environment
+A custom BaseManager to share a Queue in a Near-RT environment.